 - Activities such as excursions to Munich and Berlin

 This well-connected, partially government-funded placement agency charges only a modest fee for very personal assistance in securing internships in government, business, political organizations, NGO's, education, law firms and more.
 Ask Dr. DiBella for details and how she might assist you with your dossier which must be submitted in German.
 Applications are due in the late fall.
 To learn more, visit their website.

-There are or two internships for qualified UGA students available each summer for about 10 weeks.
-Successful applicants will also receive the KICCS grant from the department.
+There are or two types of internships with the GACC: Six-month internships for recent graduates, potentially a gateway for longer-term employment;, and internships forr qualified UGA students available each summer for about 10 weeks.
+Successful student applicants will also receive the KICCS grant from the department.
 The application deadline is usually early March.
 Please contact Dr. DiBella for details.
-You may also apply directly and independently from our department to the chamber.
+You may also apply directly and independently from our department to the Chamber.
 Please note that the KICCS scholarship does not apply when you apply directly.

 AATG offers placement assistance for internships in many different fields.
 Remuneration varies widely from free room and board to $2000 per month.
 The language requirement is often very high (advanced speakers only).
 The application fee is very high.

 AIESEC can help you find a paid internships in Germany lasting from 8 weeks to several months or longer.
 You must be a student or recent graduate to participate.
 UGA has an active AIESEC chapter.

 This very well-funded, highly competitive program is geared towards political science or international affairs majors.
 The yearlong program encompasses studying and interning.

 (Émigré Memorial German Internship Program) offers internship opportunities in the Bundestag.
 For two months, interns study legislative and administrative procedures in the German parliament.

 Applicants should be advanced undergraduates or graduate students in fields such as political science, international relations, law, history, economics or German.
 You must be fluent or near fluent in German.